 Complaints to the European Ombudsman are free of charge.

-A complaint must be made within two years of the date when you got to know the facts on which your complaint is based.
+A complaint must be made within two years of the date when you first learned about the issue.
+You do not need to be personally affected by the maladministration.

-The European Ombudsman will examine your complaint and you will be informed of the outcome of his or her investigation.
+The European Ombudsman will examine your complaint and you will be informed of the outcome of their investigation.

 The European Ombudsman does not deal with matters that are currently before a court or that have already been settled by a court.